Save up to 25%… Shop Our Birthday Sale Now!

 With plenty of articles out there touting the magic of chaga, we decided to focus on many of the unknown aspects or myths about it.
 What is Chaga?
 It is a very unique parasitic fungus, which is much different from the other mushrooms you know and love.

-In the late 1990′s Chaga was virtually unknown as a dietary supplement, with the exception of Russia and a few countries in Southeast Asia.
-Now, in today’s world, many circles highly regard Chaga as a potent superfood.
+In the late 1990s, Chaga mushrooms were virtually unknown as a dietary supplement, with the exception of Russia and a few countries in Southeast Asia.
+Now, in today’s world, many circles highly regard Chaga as a potent super food.

 So let’s jump right in and reveal 9 things you didn’t know about Chaga.